 Contact 3–5 solar companies to receive free, detailed quotes.
 Quotes should clearly outline all costs and specify the exact solar components included.
 Comparing multiple quotes helps identify the best value based on your budget.

 Top-notch solar installations should come with strong workmanship and performance guarantees.
 A workmanship guarantee covers installation issues, such as poor alignment, cracks in the panels, or poor wiring.
-A performance warranty ensures a minimum energy output.
+A performance warranty guarantees a minimum energy output.
 Comprehensive guarantees show that a solar company believes in its work.

 Incentive Amount: